 Under the GH Holdings, Inc. Severance and Change in Control Plan for Senior Management ("Severance Plan"), certain members of executive management are eligible to receive severance benefits.
 The Severance Plan provides severance pay to certain eligible employees if employment is terminated by the Company for any reason other than good cause, death or disability, or by the employee on account of good reason.
 Severance pay provides an eligible employee with an amount equal to twelve months of annual base salary plus a pro rata portion of the employee's targeted annual bonus.
 In addition, a continuation of eligibility to participate in the Company's medical benefits plans.
 The Severance Plan also provides for change in control severance to certain eligible employees if employment is terminated by the Company during a change in control period or if employment is terminated by the Company for any reason other than good cause, death or disability, or by the employee on account of good reason.
-Change in control severance pay provides each eligible employee with an amount equal to 1.5 times the sum of the eligible employee's base salary plus the employee's targeted annual bonus, paid in a lump sum on or after the 30th day that follows the employee's termination.
+Change in control severance pay provides each eligible employee with an amount equal to 1.5 times the sum of the eligible employee's base salary plus the employee's targeted annual bonus, paid in a lump sum on or after the 30th day that follows the employee's termination date.
+The employee is also eligible for continued participation in the Company's medical benefit plans for eighteen months immediately following termination.
 The estimated cost of the change in control severance of \$7,434 does not represent an accounting liability of the Company as of March 31, 2017 due to the severance being contingent upon future events, including completion of potential transactions and therefore is not reflected in the Company's Statement of Operations, Cash Flows or Financial Position.